PythITjolly/PythITjolly.github.io/Week4.md

 **What is Video-graph?**

 The process of capturing on electronic media or device the moving objects or images.
-Below is an example:
+Below is an example of the videograph activity with my kids:

 https://user-images.githubusercontent.com/112613788/190404827-c37828e3-e039-4f28-8004-e5d3c5322a7b.mp4

+###### Video is not showing?
+Please click [here](https://https://PythITjolly.github.io/Videography)

 **What is Programming?**